PhilLockett/tfc/README.md

     sudo make uninstall

-Once uninstalled, delete the directory (it can easily be cloned again).
+Once uninstalled, delete the tfc directory and all it's contents (it can easily be cloned again).

 ## Points of interest
 This code has the following points of interest: